vanbreugel-lab/braitenfly/VirtualMachine.md

-# Virtual machine startup Guide
+# Virtual machine startup guide
 Follow this guide to start the CrazyFly virtual machine.

 1. Open Vmware Workstation Player either by clicking the desktop icon or by searching `Vmware` using the Windows search function. ![vmware_icon.png](img/vmware_icon.png)